about

 alignment of the body, improved posture, and efficient distribution of effort.

-your relationship with your body will deepen. the body will no longer be an object separate form you but an a way of knowing and experiencing yourself.
+the body will no longer be an object separate form you but a way of knowing and experiencing yourself.

 you begin to experience the wholeness of yourself inhabiting your body.